HailyRickson/SampleREADME/README.md

-# My Project
+# Awesome Project

+Welcome to my project!

+## Introduction

-This is my project.
-It's really cool and does a lot of stuff.
+This is my awesome project.
+It's super cool and you should totally use it.

+## Features

+- Feature 1
+- Feature 2
+- Feature 3

-## Installation
+## Setup

-1. Clone this repository.
+1. Clone this repo.
-2. Run `npm install` to install dependencies.
+2. Install dependencies.
-3. Run `npm start` to start the project.
+3. Run the project.

 ## Usage

-Just use the project.
-It's pretty self-explanatory.
+Just figure it out.

+## Roadmap

+- Add more features
+- Fix bugs

-## Contributing
+## Contribution

-Feel free to contribute if you want.
+If you want to contribute, go ahead.

 ## License